What is Keyoxide?

 There is a lot to Keyoxide and decentralized identity verification, so let's divide the knowledge in three sections of increasing complexity.

-Keyoxide allows you to prove "ownership" of accounts on websites, domain names, IM, etc., regardless of your username.
+Keyoxide allows you to prove "ownership" or rather "hold" of accounts on websites, domain names, instant messaging, etc., regardless of your username.

-That last part is important: you could, for example, be 'alice' on Lobste.rs, but '@alice24' on Twitter.
-And if your website is 'thatcoder.tld', how are people supposed to know that all that online property is yours?
+That last part is important: you could, for example, have alice as username on one platform and @alice24 on another.
+And if your personal website is thatperson.tld, how are people supposed to know that all that online property is yours?
 And if they are contacted by an @alice42 account pretending to be you, how will they be able to spot the impostor?

 Of course, one could opt for full anonymity!
 In which case, keep these properties as separated as possible.

-But if you'd like these properties to be linked and, by doing so, establish an online identity, you'll need a clever solution.
+But if you'd like to prove to others these accounts are yours and, by doing so, establish an online identity, you'll need a clever solution.

 When you visit someone's Keyoxide profile and see a green tick next to an account on some website, it was proven beyond doubt that the same person who set up this profile also holds that account.

 Keyoxide's purpose is just that: linking online properties together.
-Now, many services could easily claim they could accomplish the same feat.
-To ensure it happens in a trustworthy manner, Keyoxide uses an "open source, decentralized and cryptography-based approach to bidirectional linking".
+Now, any service could easily claim to accomplish such a feat.
+To ensure it happens in a trustworthy manner, Keyoxide uses an open source, decentralized and cryptography-based approach to bidirectional linking.

 Let's break down that sentence.

 Open source means: everyone can inspect the code behind Keyoxide.
 Really!
-Here, have a look at the code behind this website: https://codeberg.org/keyoxide/keyoxide-web.
+Here, have a look at the code behind the main Keyoxide website: https://codeberg.org/keyoxide/keyoxide-web.